 - From the available loadcases, select Self Weight and click the button to add the loadcase to the load combination.
-Leave the load factor set as 1 - Then, select IMD Spectral Results and click the button to add the Spectral results loadcase to the load combination.
-Leave the load factor set as 1 - Enter Self weight and spectral response for the combination name - Click the OK button to finish.
+Leave the load factor set as 1 - Then, select IMD Spectral Response and click the button to add the Spectral results loadcase to the load combination.
+Leave the load factor set as 1 - Enter Self Weight + Spectral Response for the combination name - Click the OK button to finish.

 Note.
-The IMD Spectral Results loadcase references the eigenvalues held in the Analysis 1 results file.
+The IMD Spectral Response loadcase references the eigenvalues held in the Analysis 1 results file.